SESARLab/mfh-dl-performace-testing/thesis.md

 - Each Thread Group ran consecutively (one at a time) to avoid side effects on other requests.

 Instead of running JMeter on the same network of the cluster to minimize request latency, I decided to simulate an everyday use case, or rather a stakeholder of an organization that uses its client machine to extrapolate and analyze data and business insights from its Data Lake.
-Therefore, all tests were executed in CLI mode, to reduce resource usage, on a MacBook Pro Mid 2015 with these specs:
+Therefore, to reduce resource usage, all tests were executed in CLI mode and with all Listeners disabled, on a MacBook Pro Mid 2015 with these specs:

 - CPU 2,8 GHz Intel Core i7, 4 core/8 threads
 - 16 GB 1600 MHz DDR3 memory